-TAO 5.0.0 introduces a new class of features that helps enhance a user’s dataset.
+TAO Toolkit provides means to enhance a user’s dataset.
 These class of features and tasks are included under the Data Services modality.

 TAO has an extensive selection of pre-trained models either trained on public datasets like ImageNet, COCO, OpenImages or on proprietary datasets for task specific use cases like People detection, vehicle detection and action recognition and more.
 The task specific models can be used directly for inference but can also be fine-tuned on custom datasets for better accuracy.

 Go to Model Zoo section to learn more about all the pre-trained models.

 TAO packages several key features to help developers accelerate their AI training and optimization.
 Here are few of the key features:

 Computer vision worflows